Nierowheezy/chatup/README.md

 - 🚀 Online user status
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- ⭐ At the end Deployment like a pro for FREE!
+- ⭐ Seamless Deployment
-- ⏳ And much more!
+- ⏳ cheers !

 ### Setup .env file

+- cd backend
+- check the .env file
+- add the configs for each as seen below

 ```js
 MONGODB_URI=...